razmi0/anglais/README.md

 - scenario 4
   - [Website name] : New features added - [Feature name]
-  - [Website name] : Your website has been updated with a new feature
+  - [Website name] : Your website has been updated with a new feature - [Feature name]